metno/weatherapi-docs/docs/doc/locationforecast/datamodel.md

 det er nedbør i symbolet så blir lyn ikonet valgt.
 Sannsynligheten for lyn er ikke tilgjengelig i locationforecast.

-# Parameters

-All parameters are defined in the OpenAPI (Swagger) spec.

 ## Temperature

 The values are predicted for a height of 3 m above ground. (???
 FIXME)

 ## Wind

-Ja wind speed er gjennomsnitt over 10min.
+Wind speed er gjennomsnitt over 10min.
 Vindkast er midlet over 3s og vi oppgir maks vindkast i løpet av en time.

 The values are predicted for a height of 10 m above ground.
 Wind direction denote where the wind is coming from, where 0° is north, 90° east, etc.